wp-plugins/google-ajax-translation/README.txt

 Tested up to: 2.3.2
 Stable tag: 0.1

-Google AJAX Translation plugin enables Google AJAX Language API on your blog, so your blog readers can easily translate your blog comments into other languages.
+This plugin enables Google AJAX Language API on your blog, so your blog readers can easily translate your blog comments into other languages.

 == Description ==